AbdelStark/zkpoor/README.md

 - [ ] Complete the end to end proving pipeline and verification flow
 - [ ] Add proving of ownership of UTXOs via signatures within the Cairo program
 - [ ] Optimize the Cairo program for performance and scalability

+## Open questions

+- How to prevent someone to take a proof and reuse it later on to claim they own the same UTXOs?

+Potential solution would be that the manager add as additional input a public key, that will be also outputted in the proof, and then the verifier can ask the manager to sign a message with the corresponding private key to prove he originally generated the proof.